 STEP ACTION COMPLETED?
-GET ACQUAINTED Watch HALOCK's "Surviving the HIPAA Security Rule" presentation to understand the objectives of the HIPAA Security Rule, and what compliance actually means.
-Presentation Watched?
-UNDERSTAND Print, read, and share "The Best Guide to the HIPAA Security Rule" with your coworkers, like risk managers, compliance managers, privacy managers and Counsel to ensure everyone has the same understanding of the detailed requirements of the HIPAA Security Rule specifications.
+GET ACQUAINTED.
+Watch HALOCK's " Surviving the HIPAA Security Rule " presentation to understand the objectives of the HIPAA Security Rule, and what compliance actually means.
+Presentation watched? ☐ Yes ☐ No UNDERSTAND.
+Print, read, and share " The Best Guide to the HIPAA Security Rule " with your coworkers, like risk managers, compliance managers, privacy managers and Counsel to ensure everyone has the same understanding of the detailed requirements of the HIPAA Security Rule specifications.
 The Guide will help you think through how much of each specification you need to apply.
-Guide printed, read, and shared?
-IDENTIFY YOUR RISK ASSETS Information assets include records, facilities, systems, applications and people.
+Guide printed, read, and shared? ☐ Yes ☐ No IDENTIFY YOUR ASSETS.
+Information assets include records, facilities, systems, applications and people.
 Develop a list of these information assets and determine who in your organization is responsible for those assets.
-List development?
-MAKE YOUR RISK REGISTER Follow the guidance in the presentation and document above to assemble a spreadsheet that itemizes the Security Rule specifications, and models threats against your assets that store, secure, or transmit PHI.
-Risk register developed?
-DEFINE REASONABLE What impact and likelihood is acceptable to your organization?
+Lists developed?
+MAKE YOUR RISK REGISTER.
+Follow the guidance in the presentation and document above to assemble a spreadsheet that itemizes the Security Rule specifications, and models threats against your assets that store, secure, or transmit PHI.
+Risk register developed? ☐ Yes ☐ No DEFINE REASONABLE.
+What impact and likelihood is acceptable to your organization?
 How do you define that?
 How do you know when analyzing a specific risk that the risk is above or below the level of acceptable risk?
 Definition for reasonable?
-ANALYZE RISK When considering each Security Rule specification, think through how your information assets are protected with that specification.
+ANALYZE RISK.
+When considering each Security Rule specification, think through how your information assets are protected with that specification.
 Think through the information security threats that can foreseeably compromise the assets in a way that causes harm to others or your organization, and estimate the 'impact' and 'likelihood' of that threat.
-Impact/likelihood estimated for threats?
+Impact / Likelihood estimated for threats?
 Yes No TIP: Keep in mind that the HIPAA Security Rule is vague, and not comprehensive, as far as security standards go.
 Consult documents such as NIST 800-53 to identify security controls that should be considered on top of the Security Rule specifications.